A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Single index integrated species distribution models

-Mathematically, the siISDM shares similarities with the (monotonic) single index model \citep[e.g.,][]{hardle1993optimal,foster2013variable,balabdaoui2019least}, as well as the single index model for multivariate responses \citep{feng2021sparse}.
-However, we stress that while this connection allows us to potentially leverage some of the existing statistical literature for estimating and performing inference in the siISDM, e.g., estimating the functions $h_j(\cdot)$ using splines \citep{wang2009spline}, their motivations are very different.
+Statistically, the siISDM shares similarities with both (monotonic) single index models \citep[e.g.,][]{hardle1993optimal,foster2013variable,balabdaoui2019least}, and the single index model for multivariate responses \citep{feng2021sparse}.
+However, we stress that while this connection allows us to potentially leverage some of the existing literature for estimating and performing inference in the siISDM, e.g., estimating the functions $h_j(\cdot)$ using splines \citep{wang2009spline}, their motivations are very different.
 Traditional single index models are typically used for sufficient dimension reduction, noting that almost always the index only involve including covariates as linear terms.
-By contrast, the siISDM is motivated by specific ecological interpretations regarding both the index of true species distribution and the catch efficiency functions.
+By contrast, the siISDM is motivated by specific ecological interpretations regarding both the index of true species distribution and the CEFs.

 Equations \eqref{eq:mean_indexmodel}--\eqref{eq:single_index_eta} require additional constraints to ensure the siISDM is identifiable.
-For instance, for a given constant $c \ne 0$, we could define $\check{\betavec} = c\betavec$, $\check{u}(\cdot) = c u(\cdot)$, and $\check{h_j}(\cdot) = c^{-1} h_j(\cdot)$, and the resulting linear predictor and thus marginal likelihood function of the index model would be the same as those defined by $\betavec, u(\cdot)$, and $h_j(\cdot)$.
+For instance, for a given constant $c \ne 0$, we could define $\check{\betavec} = c\betavec$, $\check{u}(\cdot) = c u(\cdot)$, and $\check{h_j}(\cdot) = c^{-1} h_j(\cdot)$, and the resulting linear predictors would be the same as those defined by $\betavec, u(\cdot)$, and $h_j(\cdot)$.
 To overcome this, we omit the intercept term in $\xvec(\svec)$ and set the first slope coefficient equal to one i.e., $\beta_{j1} = 1$.
 Such constraints are similar to those employed in single index models more generally \citep[e.g.,][]{foster2013variable,luo2016single}.